online-judge-tools/oj/docs/run-ci-on-your-library.en.rst

 Since Codeforces doesn't distribute system test cases, and AtCoder distributes it via DropBox, but automated download is difficult.

-This script is only an example, and if you have requests such as "I want to support Python" or "I want to test only the differences", please extend each one.
+This script is only an example, and if you have requests such as "I want to support Python" or "I want to test only the differences", please extend this script by yourself.

 Continuous Integration
 ----------------------

-It's not enough just to have a script that automatically tests when you run it.
+It's not enough just to have a script to run tests.
 Since the script itself has to be executed manually by humans every time, you may forget to execute it.
 The solution to this issue is called Continuous Integration (CI).